Ture ā-Rohe mo nga Tohu 2022

 - billboards regulated in the Auckland Unitary Plan

 - certain instructional, regulatory, public wayfinding and educational signs (for example, information signs required by statute or for public safety or security)

 - traffic control devices.

-Get a copy of the Signage Bylaw
+Get a copy of the Signs Bylaw and controls

 |Signs||https://www.aucklandcouncil.govt.nz/licences-regulations/signs||Signs||If you own a business and you want to put up a business sign, check which signs you are able to display in your area.||aspx||Signs|

 |Put up a sign in a business zone||https://www.aucklandcouncil.govt.nz/licences-regulations/signs/where-you-can-put-up-business-sign/put-up-sign-business-zone||Put up a sign in a business zone||Find out what sign rules apply to business zones, and the types of signs you can display.||aspx||Signs|

 |How bylaws work||https://www.aucklandcouncil.govt.nz/plans-projects-policies-reports-bylaws/bylaws/Pages/what-are-bylaws.aspx||How bylaws work||What bylaws are, and how we set them. ||aspx||Bylaws and policies|

 |Complain about a billboard or sign||https://www.aucklandcouncil.govt.nz/licences-regulations/signs/Pages/complain-about-billboard-or-sign.aspx||Complain about a billboard or sign||Report complaints and safety issues with billboards and signs to us.||aspx||Signs|